jessiedouglas/cssi_102/day11/day11.md

 9. Pause to discuss the asynchronous nature of sending requests over the web.
 Explain that we will be using `.then()` to write out how our app should respond after the request we made is complete.

 10. Once a user has logged in, they should be redirected to a form to create a note.
 Have students add this line to their .`then()` method.
+It uses the Javascript `window` object to navigate the user to the `noteForm.html` page.
 ```js
 window.location = 'noteForm.html';
 ```